What vaults, and well lit

 They fill the looming vaults with talk:

-the talk of the street, or the dining hall.
+the talk of the street, and the dining hall.

 The many silent signs, supplicant, are passed

-“I don’t have the money” – lied to, ignored.
+“I don’t have any cash” – lied to, ignored.

 Wasn’t this worth more, I think, than that?